cosinekitty/astronomy/source/js/README.md

 | [Rotation_EQJ_GAL](#Rotation_EQJ_GAL) | Calculates a rotation matrix from equatorial J2000 (EQJ) to galactic (GAL). |
 | [Rotation_GAL_EQJ](#Rotation_GAL_EQJ) | Calculates a rotation matrix from galactic (GAL) to equatorial J2000 (EQJ). |

+### Gravitational simulation of small bodies

+Astronomy Engine provides a [GravitySimulator](#GravitySimulator) class that allows you to model the trajectories of one or more small bodies like asteroids, comets, or coasting spacecraft.
+If you know an initial position vector and velocity vector for a small body, the gravity simulator can incrementally simulate the pull of gravity on it from the Sun and planets, to calculate its movement through the Solar System.

 ---

 ## API Reference